davenquinn/xenoliths/paper/text/chapters/07-conclusion.md

 # Discussion of lithospheric history

-Based on thermal modeling alone, both the Monterey plate stalled slab (**B**) and Cretaceous-underplated Farallon mantle nappe cases (**C**) are plausible.
-However, the geotherm predicted for the stalled slab occupies the higher-temperature part of the acceptable field, and its viability could be impacted by potential erosion in the
-Coast Ranges, which would elevate geotherms for all scenarios [@fig:model_comparison].
-Our finding that the stalled slab scenario produces a reasonable geotherm is consistent with previous modeling by @Erkan2008.
-Additionally, there are many geologic and geodynamic reasons to discount the feasibility of the stalled slab model for lithospheric underplating, which we detail in @sec:stalled-slab-bad below.
+Both the Monterey plate stalled slab (scenario **B**) and Cretaceous underplating of mantle lithosphere followed by heating at depth by the Neogene slab window (scenario **C**) predict plausible mantle lithosphere geotherms beneath the Coast Ranges that match surface heat-flow measurements and xenolith thermobarometry.

-We strongly prefer scenario **C**, Cretaceous underplating of mantle lithosphere followed by heating at depth by the Neogene slab window, which was not considered in previous modeling.
-This scenario produces reasonable geotherms in the mantle lithosphere [@fig:model_comparison] and is constructed based on the architecture of the lithospheric mantle in the Mojave region [@Luffi2009] and the crustal geologic structure of southern California inherited from Cretaceous tectonics [e.g. @Liu2010;
+We strongly prefer scenario **C**, which is informed by the architecture of the lithospheric mantle in the Mojave region [@Luffi2009] and the crustal geologic structure of southern California inherited from Cretaceous tectonics [e.g. @Liu2010; @Chapman2012].
+The Neogene thermal pulse in scenario **C** also incorporates the geodynamic response of coastal California to ridge subduction in the Neogene [@Atwater1998;
-@Chapman2012].
-The modeled Neogene thermal pulse also aligns this scenario with the Neogene geodynamics of coastal California [@Atwater1998; @Wilson2005] and suggests an explanation for the lack of large-volume magmatism associated with the Pacific--Farallon slab window.
+@Wilson2005], suggesting an explanation for the lack of large-volume magmatism associated with the Pacific--Farallon slab window.

+The plausibility of mantle lithosphere temperatures produced by scenario **B** reproduces the results of previous modeling [@Erkan2008].
+However, these workers did not consider a mechanism equivalent to our scenario **C**, which provides a viable alternative.
+Although we cannot reject the stalled slab model based on thermal modeling alone, there are many geologic and geodynamic reasons to discount its feasibility, which we detail below.

 ## Geodynamic implausibility of the Neogene stalled slab {#sec:stalled-slab-bad}